openethereum/openethereum.github.io/Tutorial-Part-IV.md

 ![image](https://cloud.githubusercontent.com/assets/138296/22715677/1e3e2be2-ed60-11e6-9609-16475996e7f3.png)

-And after enough time to download, you should see your image!
+And after enough time to download, you should see the avatar!

+Now that you're familiar with how to inspect the state of contracts, in the next tutorial, we'll look into state-changing APIs, starting with making simple transactions.